Live Performance at LOW END, Bemis Center for the Arts

 Photo c.
 Ben Semisch

-Julia Edith Rigby is an experimental sound artist, composer, and sculptor who thinks about entanglements among people, landscapes, animals and sound.
-Her projects explore collaboration, cohabitation and interdependence with more-than-humans.
+Julia Edith Rigby is an experimental sound artist, composer, and sculptor who thinks about entanglements among humans and more-than-humans, phenomena and sound.
+Her projects explore collaboration, cohabitation and interdependence with soniferous animals and environments, imagining futurities which complexify our relationships to sensory worlds and sense of place, loss and renewal, kinship and wonder, climate grief and climate futurities.

-Her current projects include oceanic operas, immersive multisensorial installations and interactive, site-responsive sound sculptures that explore sonic signatures of particular sites in ways that render audible the inaudible, bring us into relation with sounds previously un-hearable and unheard, and expand our human-centered understanding of perception / worlding to consider the sensory worlds of more-than-humans.
+Her projects span oceanic operas, harmonic and tonal experimentations on viola and pipe organ, and immersive multisensorial installations.
+Collaborating with found objects and found sites—sea caves, decomposing trees and waste sites for example—Rigby composes vibrant sound works that explore the sonic signatures of ecological systems and environmental phenomena in ways that render audible the inaudible, bring us into relation with sounds previously un-hearable and unheard, and expand our human-centered understanding of perception / worlding to consider the sensory worlds of more-than-humans.
+Can listening nurture new means of sensing and understanding the world around us?
+Can finding new ways to experience sounding and listening catalyze new ways of thinking about deep time, care, and human / more-than-human kinship?

-Julia Edith Rigby (b.
-1990, USA) has performed at LEAF Festival in Lafayette, Colorado (2024), LOW End in Omaha, Nebraska (2023), and the Atlantic Center for the Arts in New Smyrna, Florida (2023).
-She is a recipient of artist grants from the Center for Cultural Innovation and the U.S. Department of State’s Bureau of Educational and Cultural Affairs.
-She was the Sound Art + Experimental Music Fellow at the Bemis Center for Contemporary Arts in Omaha, Nebraska in fall 2023.
+Julia Edith Rigby has performed at / composed for LEAF Festival in Lafayette, Colorado (2024), LOW End in Omaha, Nebraska (2023), the Toulouse Theater in New Orleans (2023), SAPPYFEST in New Brunswick (2024) and the Atlantic Center for the Arts in New Smyrna, Florida (2023).
+She is a recipient of artist grants from the LA County Department of Arts and Culture, Arts New Brunswick, the Center for Cultural Innovation and the U.S. Department of State’s Bureau of Educational and Cultural Affairs.
+She was recently awarded an artist residency at the Sitka Center for Art and Ecology in Oregon.
+Rigby was the Sound Art + Experimental Music Fellow at the Bemis Center for Contemporary Arts in Omaha, Nebraska in fall 2023.
 She has been an artist in residence at GlougauAIR Artist Residency in Berlin, PLAYA Summer Lake, Anderson Ranch Arts Center, Kala Art Institute, and others.
 Rigby has exhibited work in San Francisco, Los Angeles, New York, and Berlin.
 Rigby received her MFA in Studio Art at the University of California, Davis (2020), where she was a recipient of the Mary Lou Osborn Award and the Fay Nelson Award.
+She recently exhibited her solo show Fever Dream at the Grand Central Art Center in Santa Ana and is about to premiere her first live opera on the roof of the Bendix Building in Los Angeles.
+Rigby plays viola, pipe organ, and sound sculptures.

 CV